Skip to content

 What Types of Properties Are Available?

 Midtown's housing stock is a mix of older residential blocks, converted Victorian and colonial-era buildings, and some newer purpose-built developments.
-It does not have the modern glassy finish of Ocean Village or some of the newer south-side developments.
+It does not have the modern glass-and-steel finish of Ocean Village or some of the newer south-side developments.
 What it has instead is character and a genuinely walkable urban feel.

 Rental Prices in Midtown Gibraltar 2026

-Property type Monthly rent (at the time of writing) Notes
+Property type Monthly rent (indicative, mid-2026) Notes

-Studio £900 - £1,100 Higher end for renovated units or better buildings
+Studio Agents report £900 to £1,100 Higher end for renovated units or better buildings

-1-bedroom apartment £1,100 - £1,500 Wide range depending on condition and building
+1-bedroom apartment Agents report £1,100 to £1,500 Wide range depending on condition and building

-2-bedroom apartment £1,500 - £2,200 Upper end for modern units with parking
+2-bedroom apartment Agents report £1,500 to £2,200 Upper end for modern units with parking

 What Is Included in a Typical Rental?